phR0ze/tech-docs/src/virtualization/README.md

 ### Virt Manager vs libvirt vs QEMU vs KVM
 Libvirt is a collection of software that provides a convenient way to manage virtual machines and other virtualization functionality. `libvirtd` provides a daemon and API library and `virsh` provides a command line utility.
-The projects primary goal is to provide a single way to manage multiple different virtualization providers/hypervisors regardless of the implementation e.g. `KVM`, `Xen`, `LXC`, `VirtualBox` etc... `Virt Manager` was created to provide a GUI interface for libvirt.
+The project's primary goal is to provide a single way to manage multiple different virtualization providers/hypervisors regardless of the implementation e.g. `KVM`, `Xen`, `LXC`, `VirtualBox` etc... `Virt Manager` was created to provide a GUI interface for libvirt.

 KVM isn't fully functional on its own.
 It only provice a kernel API to userspace.
-The moste popular way to make KVM fully functional is to use QEMU which provides the rest of the pieces and a user interface. libvirt in turn uses QEMU to then manage KVM. `qemu-kvm` was a fork of QEMU with KVM acceleration built in that was merged back in as `qemu -enable-kvm`.
+The most popular way to make KVM fully functional is to use QEMU which provides the rest of the pieces and a command line interface. libvirt in turn uses QEMU to then manage KVM. `qemu-kvm` was a fork of QEMU with KVM acceleration built in that was merged back in as `qemu -enable-kvm`.
 So your tools stack will look something like.

 `Virt Manager` => `libvirtd` => `QEMU` => `KVM`